chef/chef-web-docs/content/upgrade_server.md

 {{< /note >}}

-To upgrade to Chef Server 12 from a tiered Chef Infra Server configuration, do the following:
+To upgrade to Chef Infra Server 13 from a tiered Chef Infra Server configuration, do the following:

 1. Run the following on all servers to make sure all services are in a